SOBotics/UniStack/README.md

  4. Split the items into an array of words (whilst removing punctuation and whitespace).

+ 5. Hash each word to generate a new array.

- 5. Generate a word/frequency dictionary from the array of words.
+ 5. Generate a dictionary from the array of hashed words (where the key is the hash, and the value is the number of occurrences of the hash).

  6. This dictionary is now your model of the question.